-The GT is a strict two-seater.
-However, unlike most cars available in various segments of the market, the seats are not adjustable.
+Ford's supercar is a strict two-seater.
+However, unlike most cars available in various segments of the market in the USA, the seats are not adjustable.
 Instead, foam pads are molded to your body shape and stuck on to the exposed carbon tub.
 Thereafter, you can adjust the pedals and the steering wheel to bring them closer to you.
 No matter how athletic you may be, however, getting in past the gullwing doors and over the high and wide sill is not the sort of maneuver that even a gymnast or a ballerina would call graceful.
 Once seated, most controls are on the steering wheel for ease of access, but shorter individuals may find that stretching to the infotainment screen is a bit of a chore.

 This review may well set a record for the most mentions of the phrase "carbon fiber".
 The interior is almost entirely dominated by the stuff, with very little plastic and brushed stainless steel breaking it up.
 The upholstery catalog is dominated by racy Alcantara in dark themes, but you can get highlights of leather and a little fabric in colors like orange, white, navy blue, and black.
 We're big fans of the overt orange color scheme, which adds a slab of bright tangerine paneling to the passenger-side dash.